 - Some floral waters on the market today are actually essential oils blended with distilled water.
 These are not true hydrosols and will separate.

-Two Ingredient Natural Body Spray Uses
+Natural Body Spray Uses

 - Moisturizing body spray (apply when skin is damp after showering)